smartdevicelink/sdl_evolution/proposals/nnnn-mt-receiver-report.md

 ## Potential downsides

-- Core and Proxy buffer sent data until Receiver Report frame is received, thereby increasing RAM usage.
+- Core and Proxy buffers send data until Receiver Report frame is received, thereby increasing RAM usage.
 As described, we should put a limit on the buffer to avoid RAM exhaustion.
 Actually, RAM consumption is not a new issue; Core and Proxy already have buffers for sending frames(*1), so when network bandwidth is small, more and more frames may be queued in the buffers and RAM usage may grow.
 - If network bandwidth is small and Core/Proxy tries to send a lot of data on it, frames will be delivered with a large delay.
 In this case, Receiver Report frames may not be delivered on time and Core/Proxy may treat that the transport becomes unavailable.<br>
 The fundamental solution is to introduce a mechanism like flow control.
 However, in this document it is proposed to utilize "detection of disconnection using Receiver Report" feature only for TCP transport, and not to use it on low-bandwidth transports (like Bluetooth) to avoid such regression.